Piccoli Pool

 #MyPhillyPoolTour2024

-I swam here several times between the years of 1976 and 1985 and I do finally remember the pool, but I couldn’t visualize it as I drove between Simpson pool and here today.
-This pool is bigger than Simpsons, but similar in shape and scope.
-I was also the closest pool for us to walk through from Simpson when that pool was full during free swim although sometimes there was double disappointment
+I swam here several times between 1976 and 1985, and I do finally remember the pool, though I couldn’t visualize it as I drove from Simpson Pool to here today.
+This pool is bigger than Simpson, but similar in shape and scope.
+It was the closest pool for us to walk to from Simpson when that pool was full during free swim, although sometimes there was double disappointment.

-Stairs are required to access the pool from the main gate at Bristol St and Castor Av, but there is a back door to the pool that may be accessible via chair, even though they do not have a chair lift in the pool.
+Stairs are required to access the pool from the main gate at Bristol Street and Castor Ave, but there is a back door to the pool that may be accessible via chair, even though they do not have a chair lift in the pool.

-It’s a fully L-shaped pool with a flushed out shallow to section that has stairs and railings in the the shallow part of the pool.
+It’s an L-shaped pool with a shallow tot section.
+There are stairs and railings in the shallow part of the pool.

-Water temperature was mild and even with half the pool closed there is still plenty of space to party during this Saturday afternoon free swim.
+Water temperature was mild.
+Even with half the pool closed there was still plenty of space to party during this Saturday afternoon free swim.

-They did not seem to be stressed about the dress code at all.
-People were wearing hats and T-shirts with a variety of ages, families plus single adults plus older kids.
+Staff did not seem to be stressed about the dress code at all.
+A variety of ages — families, single adults, older kids — were wearing hats and t-shirts.

-There are not even lap lines painted on the bottom of this pool, although there is plenty of room to swim.
+There are no lap lines painted on the bottom of this pool.

-Be aware, the rec center and toilets are a full block away from the pool entrance so you might want to stop in before you jump in the pool.
+The rec center and toilets are a full block away from the pool entrance, so you might want to stop in before you jump in the pool.
 Oddly, there was a wheelchair ramp to the men’s room but a step required to get into the women’s room.

-The thing I was most thankful for was that the old-school style sprinkler still had a pool for kids with no dress code so that kids could sit in the water even if they didn’t have shorts, etc. and I suppose if the pool got full enough, they could hang out there until the next shift opens.
+The thing I was most thankful for was that the old-school-style sprinkler still had a pool for kids and no dress code, so that kids could sit in the water even if they didn’t have shorts etc. And if the pool got full enough, they could hang out there until the next shift opened.

 Looking forward to seeing the finished product of the Piccoli Park makeover in the future.
-But I secretly hope that the seals at the fountain (which match the seals at Mander’s pool entry)) find good homes and live on!
+But I hope that the seals at the fountain (which match the seals at Mander’s Pool entry) find good homes and live on!